matej-kotrba/musio/README.md

-[x] - Make leaderboards when not hitting the goal as temporary or somehow make it obvious that its not final and then show the current leaderboard whenever the game actually ends, then reset the player points [x] - on leaderboards players are still not ordered by points [] - show song requester when playing the song + in the delay [] - try to refactor how GuessingPhase works, the fallback especially [] - create new lobby component for displaying it when points limit was not reached, so basically for the
+[x] - Make leaderboards when not hitting the goal as temporary or somehow make it obvious that its not final and then show the current leaderboard whenever the game actually ends, then reset the player points [x] - on leaderboards players are still not ordered by points [] - make sure that game options are only available for host, show them only for him [] - show song requester when playing the song + in the delay [] - try to refactor how GuessingPhase works, the fallback especially [] - create new lobby component for displaying it when points limit was not reached, so basically for the